sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 ]
 ```

+Thanks to this, it's possible to easily keep track of the evolution of all the consumer offsets.
+It does not take a lot of space because Druid mostly works on aggregated data (see the `queryGranularity` to `MINUTE` in the spec here).

+It's possible to use its query engine to trigger some alerts on a particular group or topic (if we didn't get any changes since 2min for instance).
+Only the sky's the limit.

 # Conclusion

 - `__consumer_offsets` is an implementation detail (came in 0.9) we should not rely on; it replaces the old system based on Zookeeper.